olmallet81/URT/README.md

     ![example1](https://cloud.githubusercontent.com/assets/20603093/21468014/5af0c00e-ca01-11e6-9af6-92b755100906.png)

 NB: the choice has been made not to copy Vector and Matrix, arguments of OLS constructor for performance reasons.
 Indeed, when the Matrix becomes large it can quickly lead to a significative difference in term of performance.
-Also, if *stats* has not been set to "true" the function "get_stats()" will not be called and the intercept will not be detected in the output.
+Also, if *stats* has not been set to *true* the function *get_stats()* will not be called and the intercept will not be detected in the output.

 ## C++ template class UnitRoot
 Declared in ./URT/include/UnitRoot.hpp, defined in ./URT/src/UnitRoot.cpp.